-U.S. services sector slows; jobless claims rise
+Slowdown in orders, hiring curbs U.S. services sector growth

 Job cuts in October were concentrated in the computer industry, where employers announced 4,792 layoffs.
 Most of the computer job cuts came from HP Inc, which laid off another 4,000 workers last month.
 That was in addition to the 30,000 job cuts the company announced in 2015.

-In another report, the Labor Department said nonfarm productivity, which measures hourly output per worker, rose at a 3.1 percent annual rate.
+In another report, the Labor Department said nonfarm productivity, which measures hourly output per worker, rose at a 3.1 percent annual rate, the fastest pace in two years.
 The increase ended three straight quarters of decline.
-Productivity fell at a 0.2 percent rate in the second quarter.

 Despite the rise, the trend in productivity remains weak.

-Productivity was unchanged compared to the third quarter of 2015.
-Unit labor costs, the price of labor per single unit of output, rose at a 0.3 percent pace in the third quarter after increasing at a 3.9 percent rate in the second quarter.

-Another report by the Commerce Department showed new orders for manufactured goods increased 0.3 percent in September after rising 0.4 percent gain in August.
+A fifth report from the Commerce Department showed new orders for manufactured goods increased for a third consecutive month in September.
 Unfilled orders at factories, however, fell for a fourth straight month.

 Manufacturing, which accounts for about 12 percent of the economy, has been hurt by a strong dollar and weak global demand.
 Production has also been undermined by the collapse in oil drilling activity in the wake of the plunge in oil prices.